-If we do not or are unable to obtain and maintain the licenses to operate our business, our business prospects and future results of operations would be adversely affected.
+If we do not or are unable to obtain and maintain the licenses to operate our business, our busi-ness prospects and future results of operations would be adversely affected.

 We operate our businesses with approvals and licenses granted by the government.
 If these approvals or licenses are revoked or suspended or are not renewed, or if we are unable to obtain any additional licenses that we may need to operate or expand our business in the manner we desire, then our financial condition and results of operations, as well as our prospects, will suffer.
 For example, our 3G mobile services license is valid until December 31, 2018, and may need to attend the auction for such license which will be held in the second half of 2017.
 On April 30, 2014, we obtained the mobile broadband services license adhering to the principle of technological neutrality for our 4G mobile broadband services, which is valid until the end of 2030.
-On March 23, 2016, we obtained the mobile broadband services and 2600MHz frequency bands, which is valid until the end of 2033.
-If we are unable to successfully acquire and maintain the rights to use the licenses or frequency spectrums that we need for our future business operations, our 2G service license will expire in June 2017 and the NCC will not issue a new 2G license to us in accordance with their policy to cease such 2G service in Taiwan.
+On March 23, 2016, we obtained the mobile broadband services license for 2500MHz and 2600MHz frequency bands, which is valid until the end of 2033.
+If we are unable to successfully acquire and maintain the rights to use the licenses or frequency spectrums that we need for our future business operations, our business prospects and future results of operations may be materially and adversely affected.
+Furthermore, our 2G service license will expire in June 2017 and the NCC will not issue a new 2G license to us in accordance with their policy to cease such 2G service in Taiwan.
 As a result, we may cease to provide such 2G service by the end of August 2017 according to the discussion with the NCC.
 If some of the 2G service customers are unwilling to migrate by the time, we may face complaint or even be liable for losses claimed from such customers.